futureversecom/sylo-ethereum-contracts/docs/spec.md

 #### **defaultPayoutPercentage**

-The payout percentage refers to the percentage of a ticket's face value that will be divvied out to a Node's delegated stakers.
+The payout percentage refers to the percentage of a ticket's face value that will be divvied out to a Node's stakers.
 The remaining value is then given to the Node as a fee for providing Event Relay service.

 Example:

 If this value was set to `40%`, and a ticket's value was `1000 SOLO`.
-Then on redeeming a ticket, `400 SOLO` would be set aside for delegated stakers, and the remaining (`600 SOLO`) is given directly to the Node.
+Then on redeeming a ticket, `400 SOLO` would be set aside for those who have stake in the Node, and shared out in proportion to the amount staked.
+The remaining (`600 SOLO`) is given directly to the Node.

 The `defaultPayoutPercentage` parameter is the default value for this. **Note**: